 -feminine hygiene: The Keeper, Glad Rags, homemade.
 Cheaper and less toxic.
 My youth leader tipped me off to these in response to my query in high school! wash with bathroom rags or diapers.

-atives to battery operated items.
+-finding alternatives to battery operated items.

 -deodorant, shampoo, lotions: Lush (at Macy's in the Mall of America, or online makes these products in solid form, without plastic packaging.
 They are more expensive, but last long enough to make up the cost and more.)

-water bottles when we go out, to avoid the cost and waste of buying drinks in disposable containers
+-bring our own tap water in water bottles when we go out, to avoid the cost and waste of buying drinks in disposable containers

 -bring a travel mug for coffee drinks to go. some places may even give a little discount when you don't get the throw-away cup